• Koinly – simplifies crypto tax reporting with lightning-fast calculations, seamless integrations, and global crypto tax services compliance.

 Details and Information You’ll Need to Gather

-Whether you file taxes yourself or hire a tax service, you’ll need to gather several details, including personal information like social security numbers or tax ID numbers for you, your spouse, and dependents.
+Whether you file taxes or hire a tax service, you’ll need to gather several details, including personal information like social security numbers or tax ID numbers for you, your spouse, and dependents.
 You’ll also need W-2 forms to show how much you earned and taxes paid, 1099 forms, property taxes, mortgage interest, bank statements, retirement account contributions, education and classroom expenses, state and local taxes paid, previous year’s federal and state tax returns, and charitable donations.

 Form 1040